jamesma/purduefoodfinder/README.md

 Author: [James Ma][]

-A Rails web app hosted on [Heroku][] that lets you find local events with free food or giveaways around Purdue's campus.
+A Rails web app hosted on Heroku that lets you find local events with free food or giveaways around Purdue's campus.
 Live off free food as much as you can.

 This is a work in progress.
 Check out the website [here][]!
+Currently it is populated with fake data.

 Devise::Mailer Setup on Heroku
 ==============================